polkadot-developers/substrate-developer-hub.github.io/docs/runtime/types/call-enum.md

 ---
 In Substrate, the `Call` enum lists the dispatchable functions exposed by your runtime modules.

 Each module will have its own `Call` enum, which contains the function names and parameters for that module.
-Then when constructing the runtime, an _outer_ `Call` enum is generated as an aggragate of each module's specific `Call`, which references these individual `Call` types from a per-module enumeration.
+Then when constructing the runtime, an _outer_ `Call` enum is generated as an aggregate of each module's specific `Call`, which references these individual `Call` types from a per-module enumeration.

 ## Module Call Enum